 The Kings Man Grind

 There are many ways to measure success.
-At Fremont College, graduation is one bench mark.
+At Fremont University, graduation is one bench mark.
 But the goal for all of the college’s graduates is that each one finds his or her ideal career.

 His journey from working a mall job he hated to rolling up to within 10 feet of the tarmac at a private hangar at LAX and boarding a jet full of NHL players, is an inspirational road-map for those enrolled in Fremont’s most popular program to emulate and follow.